anon-blue/anon.blue/README.txt

                                                                        hhhh
 h

+                            this is the empty feeling thiI'm te one
+THE MEANING OF LIFE IS ALWAYS HAVING SOMETHING TO LOOK FORWARD OTO

-                            this is the empty feeling thiI night brings hhhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh He looked over the edge of th e cliff and said to himself "it's just the parasites in you " hhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhS  She looked over the edge and said "it's just the parasites that are making yu want to jump...just the parasites...really..."                  h The bloody pustules were now swelling to the size of small golf ballshhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
+  hhhhhhhhhhhS  She looked over the edge and said "it's just the parasites that are making yu want to jump...just the parasites...really..."                  h
+                                        The bloody pustules were now swelling to the size of small golf ballshhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh